• Skip to primary navigation

 We have also appreciated the Nelson math handbooks (Canadian versions) – Math to Learn (gr.
 1-2), Math to Know (gr.
 3-4), Math at Hand (gr.
 5-6), and Math on Call (gr.
 7-8) (which may still be on clearance in our shop).
 Also the high school titles – Algebra to Go and Geometry to Go.

 To find out what we have done and are doing for math for grades 9-12, please read this blog post: High School Math.
-Additionally, we will also be previewing Remedia Publications high school level math reproducible resources.
+I plan to preview Remedia Publications high school level math reproducible resources at some point.
+(For now, we’re happy with CTC Online for one teen and an old out-of-print series of grades 9-11 for another teen.)

-Our family prefers “procedural math” in units or chapters of the same sort of skill practiced (not spiral, not mastery).
+Our family prefers “procedural math” in units or chapters of the same sort of skill practiced.
+(This is not “spiral” and it is also not “mastery”).

 Logic Skills

 Our family learns “logic” in the subject of math.
-But the “logic” we tend to use are a selection of fun puzzlers and charts – some pages from resources I found at a yard sale, others from a series called “Perplexors” ( ).
+But the “logic” we tend to use are a selection of fun puzzlers and charts – some pages from resources I found at a yard sale, others from a series called “Perplexors: Logic Puzzles for a Sharper Mind”.

 Reading